A Chinese Ghost Story: Development and writing

+Casting

-Tsui had envisioned Siu-sin as a mix in between an angel and a devil and wanted Japanese singer-actress Akina Nakamori to star in the film.
-Due to the language barrier and Nakamori unable to understand the story, she did not accept the invite.
-May Lo was Tsui's second choice but her growing popularity at that time and could not fit the filming into her schedule.
-Joey Wong then approached Tsui’s wife, film producer Nansun Shi, for an audition and managed to score an audition with Tsui.
-During the audition, Wong became a perfect fit for Tsui's vision and was cast as Siu-sin.
-Wong was a professional basketball player and model before starting her film career.
+Tsui had envisioned Nie Xiaoqian as a crossover between an angel and a demon, and wanted Japanese singer-actress Akina Nakamori to star in the film.
+Nakamori turned down the offer due to the language barrier and her inability to understand the story.
+May Lo was Tsui's second choice, but her growing popularity at that time meant she could not fit the filming into her schedule.
+Joey Wong then approached Tsui's wife, film producer Nansun Shi, for an audition and managed to score an audition with Tsui.
+During the audition, Wong was seen as a perfect fit for Tsui's vision and was cast as Nie Xiaoqian, being a professional basketball player and model before starting her film career.
 Prior to working on the film, she appeared in films such as the Taiwanese production It'll Be Very Cold at the Lakeside This Year.
-She would show up in a few Shaw Brothers produced Hong Kong films and Tsui Hark's film Working Class.
+She would show up in a few Shaw Brothers Studio films and Tsui's film Working Class.

-Actors in the film include Leslie Cheung who was also a cantopop singer.
-Cheung had previously worked with Tsui Hark productions such as A Better Tomorrow and A Better Tomorrow II.
+Actors in the film include Leslie Cheung, who was also a Cantopop singer.
+Cheung had previously worked with Tsui in A Better Tomorrow and A Better Tomorrow II.
 Cheung also sung the films theme song.
+Wu Ma had previously appeared in several Hong Kong horror films such as Spooky Encounters, The Dead and the Deadly and Mr. Vampire.

+Filming and special effects

-Wu Ma had previously appeared in several Hong Kong horror film productions such as Spooky Encounters, The Dead and the Deadly and Mr. Vampire.
-The film used the services of Cinefex Workshop, Hong Kong's first proper special effects studio who had previously worked on Tsui's film Zu Warriors from the Magic Mountain.
-The film script called for a giant slithering tongue and zombies, which were developed by Cinefex technician Man Xian Liang, who taught himself stop motion animation in order to make the effects happen.
-James Wong contributed to the score of the film.
+The film used the services of Cinefex Workshop, Hong Kong's first proper special effects studio, which had previously worked on Tsui's film Zu Warriors from the Magic Mountain.
+The script called for a giant slithering tongue and zombies, which were developed by Cinefex technician Man Xian Liang, who taught himself stop motion animation in order to make the effects happen.

+Music

+James Wong Jim contributed to the score of the film.
 Wong was primarily known for writing songs for pop stars and television programs and completed his first score for Tsui's Shanghai Blues.